Akhilgc/Akhilgc/README.md

 👨‍💻 Hey, I’m Akhil

-I’m a coder who loves building things — whether it’s a web app that actually solves a problem or a Java project that pushes me to learn something new.
-For me, coding isn’t just about writing functions; it’s about creating, experimenting, breaking stuff, and fixing it again until it works better.
+I’m a coder who loves building things whether it’s a web app that actually solves a problem or a Java project that pushes me to learn something new.
+For me coding isn’t just about writing functions it’s about creating, experimenting, breaking stuff and fixing it again until it works better.

 🚀 What I Do

-🌐 Web Development → Playing around with React, Node.js, and modern frontend magic
+🌐 Web Development → Playing around with React, Node.js and modern frontend magic

-☕ Java Projects → Building backends with Java + Spring Boot, APIs, and automation tools
+☕ Java Projects → Building backends with Java + Spring Boot, APIs and automation tools

-⚡ Experimenting → Side projects, learning by doing, and trying new frameworks/tech
+⚡ Experimenting → Side projects, learning by doing and trying new frameworks/tech

-📂 Sharing → My GitHub is a collection of experiments, ideas, and projects I actually enjoyed making
+📂 Sharing → My GitHub is a collection of experiments, ideas and projects I actually enjoyed making

 💡 My Vibe